DrDawn/BUS233_Lab/README.md

-# BUS231_Lab
+# BUS231_Lab.
-BUS231 Business Data Literacy Lab
+BUS231 Business Data Literacy Lab.
 Started but does not have the actual lab site we are using.